 \subsection{Reward function}

-Reward function is an imperative constituent in the RL as the agent learns in the direction of increasing the reward.We have considered two reward functions inspiring the PI and PID control laws functional structure as illustrated below to accommodate the time varying nature of the error profiles:
+Reward function is an imperative constituent in the RL as the agent learns in the direction of increasing the reward.
+We have considered two types of reward functions inspiring the PI and PID control laws functional structure as illustrated below to accommodate the time-varying nature of the error profiles:

 \begin{enumerate} \item Reward Function 1 (PI)